-- Participate in an income-based fare program for a two-year pilot starting as early as July 2020. - Expand access and aggressively market ORCA LIFT and other programs for riders with limited income (including consideration of potential re-opening Westlake booth and more venues for enrollment). - Next GEN ORCA updates.
+- Participate in an income-based fare program for a two-year pilot through July 2022. - Expand access and aggressively market ORCA LIFT and other programs for riders with limited income (including consideration of potential re-opening Westlake booth and more venues for enrollment). - Next GEN ORCA updates.